Tech Accelerator

 A blade server segregates processors, memory, I/O, disk, power and other components into separate modules.

 Blade servers offer greater processing density than other server types, providing a potential price and performance advantage.
-Other blade server benefits include cooling -- with each blade being cooled individually by fans -- minimal wiring, low-power use and storage consolidation.
-Blade server systems are also simpler to repair than rack servers due to their hot-swappable, modular components.
-On the downside, blade servers historically have been built on proprietary architectures, making vendor lock-in a possible pitfall for buyers.
+Blade server systems are simpler to repair than rack servers due to their hot-swappable, modular components.
+On the downside, blade servers have historically been built on proprietary architectures, making vendor lock-in a possible pitfall for buyers.

 • Hyperconverged infrastructure.
-HCI systems aim to provide a simpler alternative to traditional IT infrastructure, pulling together compute power, storage and hypervisor technology in an integrated system.
+HCI systems aim to provide a simpler alternative to traditional IT infrastructure, combining compute, storage and networking technology in an integrated system.
 With a typical hyperconvergence offering, a midlevel data center engineer should be able to complete the tasks of initial hardware configuration, hypervisor deployment and software-defined storage implementation in about an hour.
-Vendors' products offer setup wizards to gather the appropriate information.
-The implementation processes are mostly automated.
+Vendors' products offer setup wizards to simplify the initial deployment process.

 • Mainframes.
 The rise of client-server architectures in the 1990s was forecast to obliterate mainframes, but those high-end servers continue to exist.
 Today's mainframes offer the ability to support large volumes of simultaneous transactions and heavy I/O loads without taking a performance hit.
 Financial services firms conducting concurrent, real-time transactions are among the typical mainframe customers.
-The primary drawbacks to mainframes are their size and price tag.
+The primary drawbacks to mainframes are their size, price tag and the specialized skill set they require.

 Server hardware architecture

-The key components of server hardware architecture include the motherboard, processor, random access memory (RAM) and storage.
+Like a PC, the key components of server hardware architecture include the motherboard, processor, RAM and storage.

 The processor, or central processing unit (CPU), resides on the motherboard.
 CPU components include the arithmetic logic unit, floating point unit, registers and cache memory.
-A server might also contain a graphics processing unit (GPU), which can support applications such as machine learning and simulations.
+A server might also contain one or more graphics processing units (GPUs), which can support applications such as machine learning and simulations.
 Tensor processing units and neural processing units offer additional levels of processor specialization.

-RAM microchips also plug into the motherboard, serving as a system's main memory.
+RAM modules also plug into the motherboard, serving as the system's main memory.
 RAM holds the OS, applications and in-use data for fast access by the processor.
-As for storage, a server might use a hard disk drive (HDD), a solid-state drive (SSD), the cloud or a mix.
+As for storage, a server might use a hard disk drive (HDD), a solid-state drive (SSD) or a mixture of the two.

-An organization seeking to run a heterogenous data center might choose rack servers because various makes and models can exist together in a common physical deployment approach.
-Rack servers also offer a range of power connections and network cabling choices.
-Large rack servers also offer extensibility, accommodating additional processors, memory and local storage disks.
+An organization seeking to run a heterogeneous data center might choose rack servers for a different reason.
+Rack servers adhere to standard form factors, meaning multiple vendors' products can be installed within a rack.
+They also offer a range of power connections and network cabling choices.
+Large rack servers enable extensibility, accommodating additional processors, memory and local storage disks.

 Blade servers, meanwhile, are geared toward single-vendor IT settings that seek to unite compute, storage and networking within a single system.
-The blade server approach offers the benefits of faster deployment and simplified management.
+This approach offers the benefits of faster deployment and simplified management.

 Other trends in server architecture include disaggregation and composable infrastructure, which can be viewed as a continuation of converged infrastructure.
 Composable infrastructure uses software-defined methods to logically pool computer, storage and network fabric resources in a data center.
 Those resources become the basis for shared services, which admins can draw upon to compose compute instances on the fly.